PhilippC/keepass2android/docs/Documentation.md

 If you store important information using Keepass2Android, you should know a little bit about what's going on:
 * Keepass2Android stores your password in an encrypted file.
 It is *your responsibility* to backup this file regularly and safely.
-* There is no way for anyone, including the app's author, to access the information stored in your password database without ** having the database file
+* There is no way for anyone, including the app's author, to access the information stored in your password database without
+  * having the database file
-** knowing the master password (and additional second factor if you chose one) This means that **if you forget the master password, your database is lost**!
-So make sure you remember the password.
-You might also want to think about:
+  * knowing the master password (and additional second factor if you chose one) This means that **if you forget the master password, your database is lost**!
+So make sure you remember the password and retain any second factor method (if one is used).
+* You might also want to think about:
-** What happens if I have an accident?
+  * What happens if I have an accident?
 Should any trusted person be able to access my database?
-** What happens if my phone gets lost or stolen?
+  * What happens if my phone gets lost or stolen?
 Do I know how to recover my database from a backup or the cloud?

 # Getting started